ganeshak11/PortFolio/content/blog/How_I_Became_Linux_User.md

 But one wrong click, one corrupted USB, three days of BIOS purgatory, and a very loud HDD later — here I am.
 Running Ollama locally on a machine that Windows had given up on.

 Sometimes the system failure is the feature.

-And if I'm ever in a burning building where the only way out is Windows — I'm becoming kebab.